monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(3) Public view key:** The public view key is used for stealth address creation. *Learn more about [view keys](https://getmonero.org/resources/moneropedia/viewkey.html).*
 **(4) Secret spend key: DO NOT share your secret spend key with anyone.
 The secret spend key is used to sign transactions and should be regarded with the same security as your mnemonic seed.**
 **(5) Public spend key:** The public spend key is used by the network to verify the signature of the key image you generate when you make a transaction.
 This is what prevents double-spends as the network enforces the rule that a key image can be spent only once. *Learn more about [spend keys](https://getmonero.org/resources/moneropedia/spendkey.html).*
-**(6) Export Spendable Wallet: DO NOT share your spendable wallet qr code with anyone.
+**(6) Export Spendable Wallet: DO NOT share your spendable wallet QR code with anyone.
 This can be used like a mnemonic seed for recovering your wallet.** This creates a qrcode that contains all of your keys.
-**(7) Export View Only Wallet:** This creates a qr code that contains only the keys for viewing the transactions that this wallet sends or receives, but cannot create transactions.
+**(7) Export View Only Wallet:** This creates a QR code that contains only the keys for viewing the transactions that this wallet sends or receives, but cannot create transactions.

 # 7. Binaries Verification

-Verify that the files you downloaded match the official ones, you can use [this step-by-step guide](https://getmonero.org/resources/user-guides/verification-windows-beginner.html) with pictures (easy, for Windows user)
+Verify that the files you downloaded match the official ones.
+You can use [this step-by-step guide](https://getmonero.org/resources/user-guides/verification-windows-beginner.html) with pictures (easy, for Windows user).

 # 8. Common issues and solutions